Algeria became a Party to the WHO Framework Convention on Tobacco Control on September 28, 2006.

 Tobacco Packaging and Labeling

 Cigarette packs must display a general textual health warning on the front side of the pack and a picture health warning on the back side of the pack.
 The law, however, does not specify the size of the warnings and whether rotation is required.
 Implementing regulations have yet to be issued.
 Packages of snuff and chewing tobacco must display only the general textual warning.

 Cigarette Contents and Disclosures

 The law grants the authority to regulate the contents of cigarettes; however, no subsequent regulations have been issued.
 The law requires that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

 There are no restrictions on the sale of single cigarette sticks, small packets of cigarettes, tobacco products via the internet or based on location.
-It is uncertain whether the sale of tobacco products via the internet or vending machine is prohibited.
+It is uncertain whether the sale of tobacco products via vending machine is prohibited.
 The sale of tobacco products is prohibited to persons under the age of 18.